prebox/cirbuf/README.md

 	// Output: false
 }
 ```
 In this example, we initialize a circular buffer with type int and a capacity of 10.
-Then we enqueue the integers `1, 2, 3` and perform the operations `PeekFront` and `PeekBack` to verify that the order is correct.
+Then we enqueue the int `1, 2, 3` and perform the operations `PeekFront` and `PeekBack` to verify that the order is correct.
 We then use `Dequeue` to dequeue the value `1` and verify that it has been successfully removed using the `Get` method.
 Additionally `IsEmpty` and `IsFull` both return false since the buffer is neither full nor empty.